Skip to main content

 Discovery Sessions

 Not all great ideas come from the stage.
 Some ideas require the type of immersion, dialogue and deliberation that define a healthy democracy.
-The Discovery Sessions are curated, intimate experiences designed to meet you where you are, inviting you to expand your perspective through workshop-style action or deep-dive conversations.
-In these small group gatherings, you’ll move beyond being just a listener to becoming a co-creator of civic innovation.
+The Discovery Sessions were curated, intimate experiences designed to meet you where you are, inviting you to expand your perspective through workshop-style action or deep-dive conversations.
+In these small group gatherings, attendees moved beyond being just a listener to become a co-creator of civic innovation.

 People sit on couches and chairs while a speaker talks on stage at TED Democracy Fireside Chat 1 at the National Constitution Center.
 People sit on couches and chairs while a speaker talks on stage at TED Democracy Fireside Chat 1 at the National Constitution Center.